Two Pointer Techniques for Linked List Problems

 };

-Determining whether a linked list contains a cycle is a classic problem, and the solution also uses fast and slow pointers:
+Checking if a linked list has a cycle is a classic problem.
+The solution also uses the fast and slow pointer method:

 If fast

-can reach the end of the list normally, it indicates there is no cycle in the list.
-However, if fast
+can reach the end of the list, then there is no cycle.
+If fast

 public boolean hasCycle(ListNode head) {